robcarver17/pysystemtrade/docs/userguide.md

         """
 ```

+Here's an example of a [switching class](#switch_persistence):

+class ForecastCombine(SystemStage):
+    """
+    Stage for combining forecasts (already capped and scaled)

+    This is a 'switching' class which selects eithier the fixed or the estimated flavours

+    """

+    def __init__(self):
+        setattr(self, "name", "combForecast")
+        setattr(self, "description", "unswitched") ## let the user know we don't know yet.
+This will be changed when we run _system_init.

+    def _system_init(self, system):
+        """
+        When we add this stage object to a system, this code will be run

+	It isn't required for non switched stage classes, since these will use the parent stage object method
+        This does: setattr(self, "parent", system)  and nothing else

+        Here it will determine if we use an estimate or a fixed class of object
+        """
+        if str2Bool(system.config.use_forecast_weight_estimates):
+            fixed_flavour=False
+        else:
+            fixed_flavour=True

+        if fixed_flavour:
+            self.__class__=ForecastCombineFixed  ## change the class
+            self.__init__()  ## init this instance.
+Note we could pass in arguments here from this class
+            setattr(self, "parent", system) ## required in all _system_init methods

+        else:
+            self.__class__=ForecastCombineEstimated
+            self.__init__()
+            setattr(self, "parent", system)

+Note that ForecastCombinedFixed and Estimated don't inherit from this class; instead the stage becomes transformed into an instance of one or the other

 New stage code should be included in a subdirectory of the systems package (as for [futures raw data](/systems/futures/) ) or in your [private directory](/private/).